Dawichi/w3-bootstrap4/README.md

 This file was generated with my favourite markdown editor: [Typora](https://typora.io/).

-In case something was wrong, could be because of the editor.
-Opening it with Typora should works perfectly, and then you can generate a PDF or whatever you want to do with the content.
+Links may does not work with some stardad markdown editors/viewers.
+In case some kinda error. opening it with Typora should works perfectly, and then you can generate a PDF or whatever you want to do with the content.

 I hope this can help you studying Bootstrap4 or that it will be as useful as me to consult quick questions about it.
 Cheers <3